 Sound (including music and other natural and artificial sounds, except speech) and its intersection with computer science.

 The exploration of computational techniques to learn, understand and produce human language content.

-Research into the mathematical treatment of systems where the outputs are not directly proportional to the inputs.
+Research into the mathematical treatment of systems which do not satisfy the principle of superposition (i.e. systems where the outputs are not directly proportional to the inputs).